 Water-based urethane paints have extraordinary adhesive qualities.
 This is exactly what one needs to combat the daily movement of the vinyl siding.

 Exterior latex paints that contain urethane are readily available.
 Simply look for the word urethane on the label of the paint can.

-To get the absolute best results from this paint job you need to do a few other things.
+Yes, you must clean the siding before you paint.
+Follow the exact directions on the paint can label to get the absolute best results from this paint job.
 I feel that a clean, dry surface is very important.